Linear Model and Extensions: Data and statistical models

-The above descriptions are about generic $X$ and $Y$, which can be many different types.
+The above descriptions are about generic $X$ and $Y$, which can have many different types.
 We often use different statistical models to capture the features of different types of data.
-I give a brief overview of models that will appear in later parts of this book. \begin{enumerate}[(T1)] \item $X$ and $Y$ are univariate and continuous.
+Below I give a brief overview of models that will appear in later parts of this book. \begin{enumerate}[label=(T\arabic*), ref=T\arabic*] \item $X$ and $Y$ are univariate and continuous.
 In Francis Galton's\footnote{Who was Francis Galton?
 He was Charles Darwin's nephew and was famous for his pioneer work in statistics and for devising a method for classifying fingerprints that proved useful in forensic science.
 He also invented the term {\it eugenics}, a field that causes a lot of controversies nowadays.} classic example, $X$ is the parents' average height and $Y$ is the children's average height \citep{galton1886regression}.
+Let $\hat{y}_i$ denote the ``fitted value'' of the outcome for unit $i$ with covariate value $x_i$.
 Galton derived the following formula:

 which is equivalent to

 where

 are the sample means,